jjustice121/USDAMARS/README.md

 3. The USDAMARS package also contains a function called MARS_Table_Directory which pulls a data set with details(e.g., slug ID, report frequency, and publication date) for all of the USDA Market News reports.

 # Examples
-Below are some examples for the functions above
+Below are some examples for the functions above.

 Example 1: Setting your API Key

           -MARS_API_Key("YOUR API Key")